 Servers on the local network will reply, allowing the client to collect a list of available servers and their IP node addresses.

-In either approach, the client is able to build a list of available servers IP addresses.
-It can then pick one, and then communicate with it, either by using UDP or TCP.
+In either approach, the client can build a list of available servers' IP addresses.
+It can then pick one, and communicate with it, either by using UDP or TCP.

 UDP - The datagram size issue